whitehaven/call-of-gel/README.md

 ### Future Directions

+Requirements for Usable Models:

+- [ ] design multi-vessel gel mold

+Investigational:

-- [ ] investigate additives for echogenicity: sandblasting media (walnut shells, glass beads)
+- [ ] consider alternative additives for echogenicity: sandblasting media (walnut shells, glass beads)
 - [ ] consider agarose as gellant
-- [ ] consider platicized PVC as alternative due to lack of odor and refrigeration requirement
+- [ ] consider platicized PVC as alternative due to lack of odor and refrigeration requirement (complicated by creation requirement for vacuum chamber and lab-grade heating element at least)
 - [ ] consider geometry of cast void which could be used as simulated vessel; otherwise obtain suitable vessel lumen material
+- [ ] consider lumen material

-## Trial 1
+## Trial 1 - **2025-01-16**

 Mixture DOE with central augmentation.
 Assess `texture`, `echogenicity`, and `vessel_veracity`, all of which are required for an ultrasound model or "phantom." `Usability` characteristic was added post-hoc due to trouble with formation of tough cap in some cases that severely limited the utility of the sample without harming the gel's echogenicity in other areas.